The Wang-Landau algorithm reaches the flat histogram criterion in finite time: Proof when Proof when d >= 2

 \end{assumption}

 \begin{lemma} Let $\Theta$ be the following subset of $\mathbb{R}^d$:

-Then denoting by $\lambda$ the product of the Lebesgue measure $\mu$ on $\mathcal{X}$ and of the counting measure on $\Theta$, $(X_t, \log\theta_t)$ is $\lambda$-irreducible. \end{lemma}
+Then denoting by $\lambda$ the product of the Lebesgue measure $\mu$ on $\mathcal{X}$ and of the counting measure on $\Theta$, $(X_t, \log \theta_t)$ is $\lambda$-irreducible. \end{lemma}

-\begin{proof} The proof essentially comes from B\'ezout's lemma, and is detailed in the Appendix.
-Note however that it relies on Assumption \ref{as:rational}, that was not required for the case $d = 2$.
-Although not a very satisfying assumption, which is likely not to be necessary for proving the occurrence of (FH) in finite time, it seems to be necessary for the irreducibility of $(X_t, \log\theta_t)$, at least with respect to a standard sigma-finite measure.
-In any case, this assumption is not restrictive in practice. \end{proof}
+\begin{pf} The proof essentially comes from B\'ezout's lemma, and is detailed in the \hyperref[app]{Appendix}.
+Note, however, that it relies on Assumption \ref{asrational}, that was not required for the case $d = 2$.
+Although not a very satisfying assumption, which is likely not to be necessary for proving the occurrence of FH in finite time, it seems to be necessary for the irreducibility of $(X_t, \log \theta_t)$, at least with respect to a standard sigma-finite measure.
+In any case, this assumption is not restrictive in practice. \end{pf}

-Since this chain is $\lambda$-irreducible, the proportion of visits to any $\lambda$-measurable set of $\mathcal{X}\times\Theta$ converges to a limit in $[0,1]$.
+Since this chain is $\lambda$-irreducible, the proportion of visits to any $\lambda$-measura\-ble set of $\mathcal{X}\times\Theta$ converges to a limit in $[0,1]$.
 This implies that the vector $(\nu_t(i)/t)$ converges to some vector $(p_i)$.
 The following is a \textit{reductio ad absurdum}.

 Suppose that for some $i\in\{1,\ldots,d\}$, $p_i\neq\phi_i$.
-Since the vectors $p$ and $\phi$ both sum to $1$, this means that for some $i$, $p_i<\phi_i$: such a state $i$ is visited less than the desired frequency.
+Since the vectors $p$ and $\phi$ both sum to $1$, this means that for some $i$, $p_i<\phi_i$: such a state $i$ is visited less than the desired frequency.\vadjust{\goodbreak}

-Let $\{i_1,i_2,\ldots\} = \text{argmin}_{1\leq j\leq d}(p_j -\phi_j)$.
-Then for any $i_k$ and for $j \notin \{i_1,i_2,\ldots\}$, we have
+Let $\{i_1,i_2,\ldots\} = \operatorname{argmin}_{1\leq j\leq d}(p_j -\phi_j)$.
+Then for any $i_k$ and for $j \notin\{i_1, i_2,\ldots\}$, we have

-This implies:
+This implies

-Now consider the stochastic process $(U_t)$ such that \begin{itemize} \item $U_t=-b$ if $J(X_t)\in\{i_1,i_2,\ldots\}$ \item $U_t=+a$ otherwise \end{itemize} for some real numbers $a$ and $b$.
-Recall that the function $J$ is such that if $X_t\in \mathcal X_i$ then $J(X_t)=i$.
+Now consider the stochastic process $(U_t)$ such that: \begin{itemize} \item$U_t=-b$ if $J(X_t)\in\{i_1,i_2,\ldots\}$; \item$U_t=+a$ otherwise, \end{itemize} for some real numbers $a$ and $b$.
+Recall that the function $J$ is such that if $X_t\in\mathcal X_i$, then $J(X_t)=i$.